zhaokg/Rbeast/README.md

 ## Reporting Bugs or getting help

 BEAST is distributed as is and without warranty of suitability for application.
 The one distributed above is still a beta version, with potential room for further improvement.
 If you encounter flaws with the software (i.e. bugs) please report the issue.
 Providing a detailed description of the conditions under which the bug occurred will help to identify the bug, you can directly email its maintainer Dr. Kaiguang Zhao at zhao.1423@osu.edu.
 Alternatively, Use the [Issues tracker](https://github.com/zhaokg/Rbeast/issues) on GitHub to report issues with the software and to request feature enhancements.

+## Acknowledgement:

+BEAST is developed by Yang Li, Tongxi Hu, Xuesong Zhang, and Kaiguang Zhao.
+The development of BEAST received supported through a USGS 104B grant and a Harmful Algal Bloom Research Initiative grant from the Ohio Department of Higher Education.
+The contribution of Xuesong Zhang was supported through USDA-ARS.